jkcomment/perigordTestDapp/README.md

-# This is Perigord's tutorial.
+# This is Perigord's sample code.

 ## What is Perigord?
 Perigord is Golang Tools for Ethereum Development.